gsloop/mailcow-dockerized-docs/docs/b_n_r_backup.md

 You can use the provided script `helper-scripts/backup_and_restore.sh` to backup mailcow automatically.

+Newer version of the script are supposed to force execution in /opt/mailcow-dockerized - but it is safer to cd to /opt/mailcow-dockerized and then run the script.

+THE SCRIPT WILL *NOT* RESTORE PROPERLY UNLESS YOU ARE IN /opt/mailcow-dockerized on those earlier version.

 Please do not copy this script to another location.

 To run a backup, write "backup" as first parameter and either one or more components to backup as following parameters.